I tried the Dyson hairdryer so you don’t have to

 Actually, I’m SO suggestible in this respect that Terry’s now taken to watching TV shows on a slight delay, so he can forward-wind the ad breaks, and hopefully minimise my exposure to them.
 All THAT does, though, is forces me to talk really, really fast, like, “IwantthatIwantthatIwantthatIwantthat!”
 It’s a very hard life he has, seriously.

 So, I wanted a Dyson hairdryer, but I knew there was absolutely no chance in hell of me getting one, for the simple reason that these bad boys cost £300 each, and even I can see that £300 is a lot of money for a hairdryer.
-Luckily, though, my friend Lindsay recently got one as a gift, and very kindly offered to let me borrow if for a quick review.
+Luckily, though, my friend Lindsay recently got one as a gift, and very kindly offered to let me borrow it: purely for the purposes of writing this Dyson hairdryer review, you understand.
+Not remotely so I could decide whether or not to buy one for myself: nuh-uh.
 She even packaged it up all nicely in the box it came in:

 The thing I liked most about this hairdryer was the magnetic attachments.
 You know how with regular blow dryers you have to kind of click/screw the various different attachments into place?
 You know how sometimes that can be a bit of a pain, and the stupid thing won’t click in, and you just KNOW it’s going to fall off and hit you on the head at some point?
 Yeah, you don’t have any of that here, because as soon as you get the nozzle a few centimetres away from the unit, it just effortlessly snaps into place, like magic.
 Or like magnets, rather.
 I might have done this a few times in a row, just because I found it strangely satisfying.
 Look, I have to take my thrills wherever I can find them these days, OK?